fpgaemu/fpgaemu/docs/mig.rst

 -  Leave the AXI ID Width at 4, as we will not use this.

 -  Select the Input Clock Period for PLL input clock (CLKIN) at 5000ps for 200 MHz, so that we can use the input clock as the reference clock, which must be 200 MHz.
+Deselect any additional clocks.

 -  Make sure the Memory Address Mapping Selection is set to the default configuration of Bank/Row/Column.